zackad/phpunit-entity-tester/README.md

 ```
 Where `$entity` is the entity to test and `'items'` the base name for adder, remover and getter methods.
 For the adder and remover methods, the final 's' of the base name will be removed.

-In this case, ther tester will test the methods 'addItem', 'removeItem' and 'getItems'.
+In this case, the tester will test the methods 'addItem', 'removeItem' and 'getItems'.

 #### 3. Configure the tester
 You can change the adder, remover and getter methods like this :